ItsRayK/Molybdenum/README.txt

 (You can overwrite any of the initial 15 levels as any type (i.e. you can build a Lightning Level and call it "Level 1", changing "Level 1" from Puzzle to Lightning.))

+THE GRID:
+When you open any builder ALL checkboxes will be checked.
+By un-checking a box you will be deactivating the corresponding square in the level.

+PREVIEW:
+Fill out all of the fields in the builder.
+Click the preview button.
+See what happens.

 SAVE A LEVEL:
 Levels will be saved by the name of what is set as the level name .txt (i.e. Level 3.txt)